-The most significant gold futures exchanges are the COMEX division of the New York Mercantile Exchange and the Tokyo Commodity Exchange (TOCOM).
-The COMEX division of the New York Mercantile Exchange is the largest exchange in the world for trading precious metals futures and options and has been trading gold since 1974.
+The most significant gold futures exchanges are the COMEX division of the New York Mercantile Exchange or the COMEX, the Chicago Board of Trade or CBOT, and the Tokyo Commodity Exchange or TOCOM.
+The COMEX and the CBOT both began to offer trading in gold futures contracts in 1974.
+For most of the period since that date the COMEX has been the largest exchange in the world for trading precious metals futures and options.
+Trading volumes in gold futures on the CBOT have, however, sometimes exceeded those on the COMEX.
+In July 2007, the Chicago Mercantile Exchange or CME merged with the CBOT to form the CME Group.
 The TOCOM has been trading gold since 1982.
 Trading on these exchanges is based on fixed delivery dates and transaction sizes for the futures and options contracts traded.
 Trading costs are negotiable.
 As a matter of practice, only a small percentage of the futures market turnover ever comes to physical delivery of the gold represented by the contracts traded.
 Both exchanges permit trading on margin.
 Margin trading can add to the speculative risk involved given the potential for margin calls if the price moves against the contract holder.
-The COMEX division of the New York Mercantile Exchange operates through a central clearance system.
+The COMEX operates through a central clearance system.
 On June 6, 2003, TOCOM adopted a similar clearance system.
 In each case, the exchange acts as a counterparty for each member for clearing purposes.